CrowdStrike/Cloud-AWS/Security-Hub/manual-install.md

         - `LambdaSecHubCustomPolicy`

 1. **Name, review, and create**:
-    - Name the role something descriptive, like `Lambda-SecHubInt-LambdaRole`.
+    - Name the role something descriptive, like `Lambda-SecHubRole`.
     - Review the configurations.
     - Optionally, add tags.
     - Click the **Create role** button.